reactjs/rfcs/text/0000-React.HeadlessComponent.md

 # Summary

 React.HeadlessComponent is a new sibling to React.PureComponent that explicitly doesn't allow `render()` to be implemented.
-Instead it assumes its child is a function and calls it while passing down its state (and perhaps any other class fields declared on it).
+Instead it assumes its child is a function and calls it while passing down its state (and any other class fields declared on it).

 Users can also implement a `children()` class method that looks like a `render()` method, but in it you return an object which will then be included in the child function call.
 Returning JSX inside a `children()` class method will throw an error, but the object itself can contain React components.